Gradual to Sudden

 Sensorineural hearing loss results from damage to the inner ear (cochlea) or the nerve pathways that transmit sound information to the brain.
 The normal aging process and exposure to loud noise can lead to sensorineural loss.
 Generally, sensorineural loss cannot be reversed and is not treatable with surgery or medication – but it can be significantly improved through the use of HEARING AIDS.

-Noise-Induced Hearing Loss is generally considered a form of or a sub-category of sensorineural loss.
+Noise-Induced Loss is generally considered a form of or a sub-category of sensorineural loss.
 This is one of the most common types of loss, and, fortunately, it is also the most preventable.
 Onset is gradual, painless, and frequently undetectable until significant hearing loss has occurred.